VladimirCores/JavaScript-Meteor-CMS/README.md

 Every program starts from data, data defines everything.
 So please start from VO (see lib/vos).

-The main trick in data binding.
+The main trick here is data binding - MVVM.
 I use https://viewmodel.org + VO.
 And there is no business logic in view.

 View just signalize that something is happen and all magic and data processing is made inside "commands".

 Special tool for "commands" - Comman and Q-deferred.
+This allowed me to split functional parts and create what i called - FLOW programming.

 Then see \client\views\components\menu